Anne Francis: Early life

 Francis was born in Ossining, New York, on September 16, 1930.
-Contrary to some sources, which erroneously claim she was born Ann Marvak (rather than Francis), her parents' marriage registration and census records from 1925 and 1930 confirm that their names were Philip Ward Francis (19001974) and Edith (née Albertson) Francis (19011995).
+Contrary to some sources, which erroneously claim she was born Ann Marvak (rather than Francis), her parents' marriage registration and census records from 1925 and 1930 confirm that their names were Philip Ward Francis and Edith (née Albertson) Francis.
 She was their only child.

 Francis entered show business as a child, working as a model at 5 years old to assist her family during the Great Depression.
 She made her Broadway debut at the age of 11.

 Career

-Motion pictures
+Movies

-Francis made her first film appearance in This Time for Keeps (1947).
-She played supporting roles in the films So Young, So Bad (1950), Susan Slept Here (1954), and Bad Day at Black Rock (1955); her first leading role was in Blackboard Jungle (1955).
+Francis made her first film appearances in This Time for Keeps (1947) and Summer Holiday (1948).
+She played supporting roles in the films So Young, So Bad (1950), Lydia Bailey (1952), The Rocket Man (1954), Susan Slept Here (1954), and Bad Day at Black Rock (1955); her first leading role was in Blackboard Jungle (1955).
 Her best-known film role is that of Altaira in Forbidden Planet (1956), a science-fiction classic that was nominated for a best-effects Oscar.

-Her movie roles were then confined to low-budget efforts - a call girl in Girl of the Night (1960), a scheming trophy wife in Brainstorm (1965), the role of Georgia James in Funny Girl (1968), as Jerry Lewis's wife in Hook, Line & Sinker (1969), and as co-star to a young Burt Reynolds in the adventure movie Impasse (1969).
-An exception was her role as lead chorine in Funny Girl (1968).
+Her movie roles were then confined to low-budget efforts: a call girl in Girl of the Night (1960), a scheming trophy wife in Brainstorm (1965), as Jerry Lewis's wife in Hook, Line & Sinker (1969), and as co-star to a young Burt Reynolds in the adventure movie Impasse (1969).
+An exception was her role as chorine Georgia James in Funny Girl (1968).

 Television

-When motion-picture opportunities became scarcer for Francis near the close of the 1950s, she moved - successfully - to television.
+When motion-picture opportunities became scarcer for Francis near the close of the 1950s, she moved, successfully, to television.
 Beginning as a guest on The Untouchables and as the title character in The Doreen Maney Story, she appeared in two episodes of The Twilight Zone ("The After Hours" and "Jess-Belle"), two episodes of Alfred Hitchcock Presents ("Hooked" and "Keep Me Company"), and three episodes of The Alfred Hitchcock Hour ("What Really Happened", "Blood Bargain", and "The Trap").
 In 1961, she appeared twice in Route 66, first in "Play it Glissando" and then "A Month of Sundays".
 Francis appeared in two episodes of the Western series The Virginian, two episodes of Columbo ("Short Fuse" and "A Stitch in Crime") and the episode "Incident of the Shambling Man" on the CBS Western Rawhide.
 She was cast in an episode of Gene Kelly's drama series, Going My Way, based on the 1944 film of the same name.
 During 1964, she guest-starred in "Hideout" and "Rachel's Mother" in The Reporter, as well as two successive appearances in The Man from U.N.C.L.E..
-She appeared in season four, episode 10 of Mission Impossible, titled "The Double Circle".
+She appeared in season four, episode 10 of Mission: Impossible, titled "The Double Circle".